 Slice Thinly to Reduce Cooking Time

 After you've prepped your potatoes, you'll want to make a white sauce.
-This is easy to do and takes minutes, and it makes the critical difference in the dish's flavor.
+This is easy to do and takes minutes, and it makes the critical difference in this dish's flavor.
 Some cooks simply pour milk over their potatoes, but I would not recommend this.
 You can use either milk, cream, or half and half.
-If you use cream, the dish will have a richer flavor.
+If you use cream, this dish will have a richer flavor.

 Another thing to consider is seasoning your white sauce.
 We've all tasted scalloped potatoes that tasted bland, and we maybe had a hard time eating them.
 (I remember my mother used to make an unappetizing dish that even the dog wouldn't eat.)
 I like adding in onion powder because this gives the potatoes extra flavor.
 Onion powder goes especially well with cheese.

 A good casserole tastes every bit as good cold or when reheated.
-(I like to fry my leftovers, as they taste delicious cooked this way.)
+(I like to fry my leftovers and they taste delicious cooked this way.)

 - 3 tbsp. butter